KeyboardKit/website/pages/locales.md

 {% include locales.html %}

-KeyboardKit adds locale information and localized strings for each locale, which means that you can create localized features with little effort.
+KeyboardKit adds locale-specific information and localized strings for each locale.
+It lets you create localized keyboard features with little effort.

 [KeyboardKit Pro](/pro) unlocks fully localized system keyboards, input sets, keyboard layouts and callout actions and lets you create a localized system keyboard with a single line of code.